Monday 19 and Tuesday 20 March 2018

 CPD: Lifelong learning for veterinary nurses

-Debbie Gray RVN BSc (Hons) Cert Ed QTLS, British Veterinary Nursing Association
+Debbie Gray RVN BSc (Hons) Cert Ed QTLS, JAK Marketing

 It is clear in the RCVS Code of Professional Conduct for Veterinary Nurses that all Registered Veterinary Nurses (RVNs) are obliged to maintain and continue to develop their professional knowledge and skills.
 However CPD is not all about attending lectures at conferences!
 It should be about continuing professional learning in a way that helps to maintain competence as well as improving skills and any services provided.
 Reflective skills and a well-planned approach to CPD will allow you to maximise development opportunities as they arise and help you map out a career pathway.
 You will consider the variety of CPD available and look at the alternative career paths beyond the role of the RVN in general practice.